Harald Helfgott

 Harald Andrés Helfgott (born 25 November 1977) is a Peruvian mathematician working in number theory.
 Helfgott is a researcher (directeur de recherche) at the CNRS at the Institut Mathématique de Jussieu, Paris.
-He is best known for submitting a proof, now widely accepted but not yet fully published, of Goldbach's weak conjecture.
+He is best known for proving Goldbach's weak conjecture.

 Early life and education

 Helfgott was born on 25 November 1977 in Lima, Peru.
 He graduated from Brandeis University in 1998 (BA, summa cum laude).
 He received his Ph.D. from Princeton University in 2003 under the direction of Henryk Iwaniec and Peter Sarnak, with the thesis Root numbers and the parity problem.

 Career

 Helfgott was a post-doctoral Gibbs Assistant Professor at Yale University from 2003 to 2004.
 He was then a post-doctoral fellow at CRM–ISM–Université de Montréal from 2004 to 2006.

 Helfgott was a Lecturer, Senior Lecturer, and then Reader at the University of Bristol from 2006 to 2011.
 He has been a researcher at the CNRS since 2010, initially as a chargé de recherche première classe at the École normale supérieure before becoming a directeur de recherche deuxième classe at the Institut Mathématique de Jussieu in 2014.
 He was also an Alexander von Humboldt Professor at the University of Göttingen from 2015 to 2022.